arangodb/docs/3.10/installation-linux.md

 ### Red-Hat / CentOS

-Red-Hat based packages will set a random password during installation.
+Red-Hat-based packages will set a random password for the `root` user during installation.
 The generated random password is printed during the installation.
-Please write it down somewhere, or change it to a password of your choice by executing:
+Please write it down somewhere, or change it to a password of your choice by
+executing:

 ```
 ARANGODB_DEFAULT_ROOT_PASSWORD=NEWPASSWORD arango-secure-installation